YottaDB/YDBDoc/AdminOpsGuide/dse.rst

      LOCK shares DB critical section     FALSE

-Note that the certain fileheader elements appear depending on the current state of database.
+Note that certain fileheader elements appear depending on the current state of database.
 For example, if Journaling is not enabled in the database, DSE does not display Journal data element fields.

 Example: